ftsdesign/paranoid-diary/README.md

 - Light and dark themes available
 - You can delete all records or a single record
 - Records are immutable, once you wrote it you can't edit it, you can only change the tags

+## Feedback
+You can request the new features and report the bugs on Paranoid Diary GitHub page https://github.com/ftsdesign/paranoid-diary